1868 Hawaii earthquake: Damage

 Wooden houses were knocked off their foundations in Keaīwa, Punaluʻu Beach and Nīnole, while thatched houses supported by posts in the same areas were torn to shreds.
 The earthquake demolished nearly every stone wall and house within the Kaʻū district in an instant.
 At Waiʻōhinu, a large stone church built by Reverend John D. Paris collapsed, and in Hilo the shaking destroyed the few stone buildings and most walls.

 Tsunami

-A tsunami was caused by coastal subsidence associated with reactivation of the Hilina slump, triggered by the earthquake.
+A tsunami was caused by coastal subsidence associated with reactivation of the Hilina Slump, triggered by the earthquake.
 At Kapapala the land subsided by as much as 2 m and formerly dry land was flooded to a depth of 1.5 m.

-The tsunami on the Kaʻū and Puna coasts caused major destruction at Honuapo, Keauhou (now Keauhou Landing) and Punaluʻu.
+The tsunami on the Kaʻū and Puna coasts caused major destruction at Honu‘apo, Keauhou and Punaluʻu.
 The greatest damage was caused at Keauhou, where a wave height of 12–15 m was reported.
 All houses and warehouses were destroyed and 46 people were drowned.

 Many villages, such as ʻĀpua, were never resettled.